-The Circuit Control incorporates one bank of four latching (bi -stable) relays capable of switching direct current (DC) and alternating current (AC) loads.
+Our YDCC-04 Circuit Control unit has one bank of four latching (bistable) relays capable of switching direct current (DC) and alternating current (AC) loads.
 The Battery Monitor can be used to monitor amperage in DC loads connected to the YDCC-04, and automatically turn them ON and OFF depending on user rules.
 For example, you can set up the Battery Monitor to switch OFF a load when battery current exceeds a pre-defined value, or switch to another battery/bank if the measured voltage drops below the set threshold.